bureau-local/employment-tribunal/README.md

 There are two steps to the data collection process, (1) collect the decisions from the portal listed above, (2) then go through each link from the portal and collect the additional data on each decisions and download the relevant documents.

-The code for the first step can be found in `get-all-decisions.py` and the code for the second step in `get-reports.py`.
+The code for the first step can be found in `get-all-decisions.py` to scrape all decisions, or with `update-decisions.py` to only get new decisions.
+The data collection in `update-decisions.py` automatically breaks when it reaches a page where we've already collected data for every decision id listed on the page.

+The code for the second step can be found in `get-reports.py`.

 ### File conversions
 `pdf-to-txt.py` is used to convert the collected pdfs to txts so we can analyse their content